Butterfly Pose (Baddha Konasana)

 • Let your back curve naturally and allow your head and neck to relax.

-• Now, slowly lift your torso up and get your knees together to come out of the pose.
+• Now, slowly lift your torso and get your knees together to come out of the pose.

 Elevated Butterfly Pose